Comparing Self-Contained Refrigeration & Remote Refrigeration

-Somewhere north of 90 percent of the commercial refrigerator and commercial freezer models sold in the United States will be self-contained refrigeration, but there are certain applications where a remote unit is preferable.
+More than 90 percent of the commercial refrigerator and commercial freezer models sold in the United States will be self-contained refrigeration, but there are certain applications where a remote unit is preferable.
 Those include kitchens with limited ventilation that tend to get very hot.
 Additionally, facilities with low ceilings may be best served by remote refrigeration because a self-contained unit may not be able to draw in adequate air for operation, which can mean it works harder and is less efficient.
-Finally, grocery stores and other facilities that house large displays of multiple commercial coolers typically choose these units to keep the heat and noise that could be created by a bank of self-contained systems out of the customer space.
+Finally, grocery stores and other facilities that house large banks of multiple commercial coolers typically choose these units to keep the heat and noise that could be created by so many self-contained systems out of the customer space.

-A remote refrigeration system consists of an insulated cabinet for cold food storage that has the evaporator and duct work built in.
+A remote refrigeration system consists of an insulated cabinet for cold food storage that has the evaporator and ductwork built in.
 The condenser and compressor, meanwhile, are located in a separate unit connected to the box by a pair of lines that transport coolant between the two.
-Typically that part of the system is located outside the building, though it can also be placed in an interior “plant room.”
+Typically that part of the system is located outside the building, usually on the roof, though it can also be placed in an interior “plant room.”

 There is some misconception about remote refrigeration that multiple units can operate with a single condenser/compressor unit.
 Though multiple refrigeration units can be tied on to a rack system that looks like a single cooling tower, inside there is actually a single condensing and compressing unit for each connected commercial cooler.

 - Moves hottest parts of the commercial refrigerator or commercial freezer outside the customer or kitchen area, cutting interior temperatures and slashing air conditioning costs.